 Term Explanation Natural system a natural system is one that exists in nature, independent of any human involvement.
 The natural system consists of all the physical and biological materials and their intertwined processes.
 Agriculture is an example of an artificial (man-made) system that is introduced into an existing natural system.
-Net assimilation rate a measure of the photosynthetic efficiency of plants Niche a small area of trade within the economy, often involving specialised products; the role and position a species has in its environment; how it meets its needs for food and shelter, how it survives, and how it reproduces Nitrogen cycle the series of processes by which nitrogen and its compounds are interconverted in the environment and in living organisms Non-verbal (communication) behaviours such as facial expressions, eyes, touching, and tone of voice, as well as less obvious messages such as dress, posture and spatial distance between two or more people Nursery a place where young plants and trees are grown for sale or for planting elsewhere uming the proper amount of um
+Net assimilation rate a measure of the photosynthetic efficiency of plants Niche a small area of trade within the economy, often involving specialised products; the role and position a species has in its environment; how it meets its needs for food and shelter, how it survives, and how it reproduces Nitrogen cycle the series of processes by which nitrogen and its compounds are interconverted in the environment and in living organisms Non-verbal (communication) behaviours such as facial expressions, eyes, touching, and tone of voice, as well as less obvious messages such as dress, posture and spatial distance between two or more people Nursery a place where young plants and trees are grown for sale or for planting elsewhere Nutrient a substance that provides nourishment essential for the maintenance of life and for growth